ido90/RobustMetaRL/README.md

 | :--: |
 | In the bridge environment of [Khazad-Dum](https://tolkiengateway.net/wiki/Bridge_of_Khazad-d%C3%BBm), VariBAD (left) attempts to take the short path through the bridge, but sometimes falls to the abyss.
 RoML (right) goes around and avoids the falling risk. |

-## How to reproduce the experiments of the paper?
+## How to reproduce the experiments of the paper

 To train the meta-policies, download this repo and run: